-Register for the 2020 RIDGE Conference on Economics and Federal Nutrition Assistance Programs, held virtually on October 14
+Recordings of the 2020 RIDGE Conference on Economics and Federal Nutrition Assistance Programs, held virtually on October 14, now available.

 Tufts/UConn RIDGE Program

-To address national objectives for improved food security and dietary quality, the U.S. Department of Agriculture (USDA) supports useful extramural research in economics aimed at understanding and enhancing the nation’s nutrition assistance programs.
-Bringing together the Friedman School of Nutrition Science and Policy and the Rudd Center for Food Policy and Obesity, two institutions with a long record of research leadership in this area, the Tufts/UConn RIDGE Program will:
+To address national objectives for improved food security and dietary quality, the U.S. Department of Agriculture (USDA) supported useful extramural research in economics aimed at understanding and enhancing the nation’s nutrition assistance programs.
+Bringing together the Friedman School of Nutrition Science and Policy and the Rudd Center for Food Policy and Obesity, two institutions with a long record of research leadership in this area, the Tufts/UConn RIDGE Program:

-- oversee research grants on both major and smaller nutrition assistance programs,
+- oversaw research grants on both major and smaller nutrition assistance programs,

-- support a broad community of researchers applying their expertise to nutrition assistance topics,
+- supported a broad community of researchers applying their expertise to nutrition assistance topics,

-- mentor new investigators in nutrition assistance research,
+- mentored new investigators in nutrition assistance research,

-- promote the relevance of extramural research for nutrition assistance policy, and
+- promoted the relevance of extramural research for nutrition assistance policy, and

-- seek to enhance communication of results through appropriate technology innovations.
+- sought to enhance communication of results through appropriate technology innovations.

-Some features include using an online platform to manage the grant submission and review process, a videoconferencing option for an interim grantee meeting, incorporating short video presentations into the design of grant deliverables, a mixed in-person/remote design for the RIDGE Outcomes Conference in Washington, DC, and web-based dissemination of results.
-The Tufts/UConn RIDGE Program will build on our team’s detailed knowledge of U.S. nutrition assistance policy and a long-term career commitment to the field of nutrition assistance research.
-The project team includes RIDGE Directors and a National Advisory Board.
+Some features included using an online platform to manage the grant submission and review process, a videoconferencing option for an interim grantee meeting, incorporating short video presentations into the design of grant deliverables, a mixed in-person/remote design for the RIDGE Outcomes Conference in Washington, DC, and web-based dissemination of results.
+The Tufts/UConn RIDGE Program built on our team’s detailed knowledge of U.S. nutrition assistance policy and a long-term career commitment to the field of nutrition assistance research.
+The project team included RIDGE Directors and a National Advisory Board.